mekolowich/nikola-tesla-alexa/README.md

 NIKOLA -- A python application for monitoring and managing a Tesla connected automobile from an Amazon Alexa natural language device

-Authors: Michael Kolowich, Andrew Payne October/November, 2016
+Authors: Michael Kolowich, Andrew Payne; October/November, 2016

 Requires:
-teslajson.py by Greg Glockner (on GitHub) flask_ask by John Wheeler (on GitHub)
+teslajson.py by Greg Glockner (on GitHub);
+flask_ask by John Wheeler (on GitHub)

 Notes: